marklogic/nifi/CONTRIBUTING.md

 # Developing and testing the connector

-## Installing NiFi

-See [the NiFi installation docs](https://nifi.apache.org/docs.html) for instructions on installing NiFi.
-For Mac users, the homebrew installation approach is recommended.

-After installing NiFi, set the `NIFI_HOME` environment variable to the directory where you've installed NiFi.
-This environment variable will be referred to frequently in this guide.

 ## Building and installing the connector

 You'll first need to [download and install Apache Maven](https://maven.apache.org/) if you do not already have it installed.

 As of the 1.15.3.2 release, Java 11 should be used to run the Maven commands below.
 The Maven pom.xml file now ensures